 Before consuming cooked shrimp, make sure to check for any signs of spoilage.
 If the shrimp has an off smell, unusual texture, or if the color has changed, it’s best to err on the side of caution and discard them.
 Consuming spoiled shrimp can lead to food poisoning.

-See also How long to cook turkey drumsticks in the oven
+See also How to cook mahatma yellow rice

 Remember, these are general guidelines, and the freshness of your shrimp can vary depending on various factors.
 Always use your best judgment and rely on your senses when determining the freshness of cooked shrimp.